 Half of the molars and teeth were missing in the lower jaw, probably due to severe tooth decay.
 As a result, she had to chew her food mainly with her front teeth, putting a heavy load on one side.
 This is clearly visible.
 The teeth that are still present, are very worn out.
 There were also small holes in the jaw bone, which were caused by severe gum disease.
 Grytsje also had an abscess and a suppuration in the root of a molar.
 Because of all the mouth problems, chewing has been a painful process and she probably preferred soft food.
 Because of this, a huge amount of tartar has formed over the teeth.
-Research suggest based on isotope analyses that she may have mainly ate freshwater fish.
+Research suggest based on isotope analyses, that she may have ate freshwater fish mainly.

-At her feet were several pieces of leather.
+At her feet several pieces of leather have been found.
 These were the remains of shoes.
 Grytsje also received a decorated comb in her grave.
 It was made from several pieces of bone and antlers.
 That time, such combs were common in Frisian women’s graves.

 The coffin itself is very interesting.
 At first, the researchers thought the woman was buried in a hollowed-out tree trunk, as was more common in the Early Middle Ages.
 Think of the grave of Beitske at the terp of the hamlet of Hogebeintum, also in former Frisia.
 The wood from the grave did indeed come from a hollowed-out tree trunk, but it was cut into pieces, after which the semicircular planks were used to build a ship.
 Trunk boats were quite common at the time.
 The parts are obtained by splitting a tree trunk.
 These cleaved parts were then hollowed out.
 The outer edge can then be used as a somewhat round part.
 The researchers counted 21 holes in the pieces of wood, which were used to make the planks into a ship’s skin.
 Later, the dismantled ship was reused to make this coffin.
 If interested in other ship burials in the region, read our post Rowing souls of the dead to Britain: the ferryman of Solleveld.